Ficool

 But I marked it with a star anyway.

-But I could feel it — the electric hum under my skin.
-The itch behind my ribs.
-Like the tether was coiling tight again, pulling me toward something.
+But I could feel that tonight would be different.
+There was an electric hum under my skin, and a weird itch behind my ribs.
+Like my tether to Damon was coiling tight again, pulling me toward him.

-I was standing in a parlor lit by gas lamps and candlelight.
-Music drifted from the nearby room — a lilting piano melody played by delicate fingers.
+When I opened my eyes I was standing in a parlor lit by gas lamps and candlelight.
+Music drifted from the nearby room, it was a lilting piano melody played by delicate fingers.

-The walls were burgundy velvet.
-A fire crackled low.
+The walls were a rich burgundy.
+A fire crackled low in the hearth.
 The scent of cinnamon, blood, and rosewater hung in the air like an omen.

-She leaned over the piano, her gown hugging every curve, eyes locked on someone just out of view.
+Katherine was leaned over the piano laughing, her gown hugging every curve, with her eyes locked on someone just out of view.

-He was dressed to impress — dark slacks, open collar, cravat tucked loosely.
+He was dressed to impress with dark slacks, an open collar, and his cravat tucked in loosely.

 His eyes, though…

-Not the performative grin he used on everyone else.
-This one was small, private.
-Real.
+It wasn't the performative grin he used on everyone else.
+This one was a small upturn of his lips that you would miss unless you were paying attention.

 "Dance with me, Damon," she purred.

-He stepped forward — a practiced bow — and took her hand.
+He stepped forward dipping into a practiced bow and took her hand.

-But the moment their fingers touched, something shifted.
+But the moment their fingers touched, I could tell something had shifted.

 His smile slipped.